romanzipp/PHP-Slim-Pagination/README.md

 # PHP Slim Pagination
-Example pagination for slimphp/Slim.
+Example pagination for (slimphp/Slim)[slimphp/Slim].
 No extra classes needed.

-In this exmaple I used the PHP Slim framework with Twig view templates.
+In this exmaple I used the (slimphp/Slim)[PHP Slim] framework with Twig view templates.
+As fronted framework ()[Semantic-UI] is used.
 The shown scenarion is listing Blog posts.

 ## Route (index.php)